Yoast/wordpress-seo/readme.txt

 		- restoring site to default settings from multisite settings page was not working.
 		- initializing new blogs with settings from a chosen default blog was not working (might still not be completely stable for WP multisite with WPSEO in must-use plugins directory, stable in all other cases).
 		- wrong option debug information shown on multisite settings page
-	* Fixed an issue with sitemap transient caching for plugins not using paginated sitemaps (like news seo).
+	* Fixed: an issue with sitemap transient caching for plugins not using paginated sitemaps (like news seo).
 	* Check if get_queried_object_id is not 0 before enqueueing wp_enqueue_media.
 	* Set rssafter to empty string on test_embed_rss() test.
-	* Fixed Bing URL - props [GodThor](https://github.com/GodThor).
+	* Fixed: Bing URL - props [GodThor](https://github.com/GodThor).
 	* Prevent from loading if WP is installing - props [Jrf](http://profiles.wordpress.org/jrf).
+	* Fixed: Incorrect timezone in the root sitemap.
+	* Fixed: Multiselect fields are now properly saved in wpseo meta boxes.
+	* Force canonical links to be absolute, relative is NOT an option.
+	* Fixed: Breadcrumb on search pages.
+	* Added CDATA in sitemap image captions and titles.
+	* Various sitemap fixes and improvements - props [Rarst] (https://github.com/Rarst).

 * Enhancements
+	* Heavily reduce query load for XML sitemaps by caching XML sitemaps in transients.
 	* New `wpseo_register_extra_replacements` action hook which lets plugin/theme builders add new `%%...%%` replacement variables - including relevant help texts -.
 See [function documentation](https://github.com/Yoast/wordpress-seo/blob/master/inc/wpseo-functions.php) for an example of how to use this new functionality.
 	* If the final string - after replacement - would contain two separators with nothing between them, this extra separator will be removed.
 	* All remaining not replaced replacement vars are now stripped from the strings (without breaking the snippet preview).